What is product discovery documentation and why does it matter?

 • Creates alignment across teams, departments, and stakeholders

-• Enables objective evaluation and prioritization of opportunities
+• Enables objective evaluation and prioritization using the Nine-Dimension Idea Assessment Model

 • Prevents ideas from getting lost or misunderstood